 These inefficiencies can result in recruiters ghosting qualified candidates, which slows hiring and can damage a company’s brand.

 But according to Devon Lall-Perry, a former recruiter, recruiters who ghost are likely dealing with issues that have nothing to do with the candidate:

-All of these factors indicate poor communication between the people involved in the hiring process, which contributes to a slower hiring process.
+All of these factors indicate poor communication between the people involved in the hiring process, which wastes time for everyone.

 Other employers have dropped their degree requirements, background checks, and experience requirements altogether.
 But this isn’t necessarily a good thing.

 Increasing hiring speed shouldn’t mean filling open positions with anyone that is available.
 Ideally, increasing hiring speed should match speed with precision.

 Skills-based hiring is understood as any hiring practice or practices that assess a candidate’s hard and soft skills through efficient tasks, metrics, and/or tests.

 Data from our 2023 State of Skills-Based Hiring report shows that 82% of employers using skills-based hiring saw a reduction in time-to-hire.
 Let’s take a look at five reasons why skills-based hiring improves hiring speed.